p-luesia/nlos_2wall_geometry_reconstruction/readme.md

 	"-1 0 0" "0 0 1" "output.obj"
 ```

-There's also the optional arguments:
+There are also optional arguments:

 |Short form|Long form|Description|Default Value|
 |-|-|-|-|